Double, double toil and trouble; fire burn and cauldron bubble…

 It’s fluffy and fudgy, and the double-decker chocolate is a chocolate lover’s dream.

-And the good news is that it takes less than an hour to make, and you probably have everything you need to make it in your kitchen already.
+And the good news is that it takes less than an hour to make.

-For this cake, you’ll need two boxes of spice cake mix, vanilla frosting, red and yellow food coloring, a green ice cream cone (for the pumpkin stem), Oreo cookies (for the eyes), and black fondant.
+You’ll need two boxes of spice cake mix for this.
+Plus, vanilla frosting, red and yellow food coloring, a green ice cream cone, Oreo cookies, and black fondant.

 We are sorry that this post was not useful for you!